nor-codes/yamlquest/README.md

 Project Overview: YAML Quest CLI
 YAML Quest CLI is a command-line application designed to execute HTTP requests defined in YAML files.
 It aims to provide a simple yet powerful way to run and manage API calls directly from YAML configuration, similar to tools like Postman but optimized for the command line.

 This project is a learning experience and is being built primarily to upskill and polish my Java skills.
-While I’m not an expert, I’m using this as a way to enhance my proficiency in Java, experiment with different tools, and explore new technologies, including plans to explore Go in the future.
+While I’m not an expert, I’m using this as a way to enhance my proficiency in Java, experiment with different tools, and explore new technologies, .

 I believe that personal projects like this are essential for growth, and I welcome contributions from anyone interested in learning alongside me!
 Contact: